lsst-ts/observatory-ops-docs/Daytime-Nighttime-Interactions/fault-reporting.rst

 ..
 It is preferred to include them as a bulleted or enumerated list.
 ..
 Do not include actions in this section.
 Any action by the user should be included in the end of the Procedure section below.
 For example: Do not include "Verify the telescope azimuth is 0 degrees with the appropriate command."
 Instead, include this statement as the final step of the procedure, and include "Telescope is at 0 degrees." in the Post-condition section.

-- If the problem can be troubleshooted while taking images on sky, or proceeding with another task, that time won’t count to fault loss.
+- If the problem can be troubleshooted while taking images on sky, or proceeding with another task, that time will not count towards a fault loss.
-- If the problem happens before or after 12 degree twilight, there is no need to account for fault loss.
+- If a fault occurs while we are closed due to bad weather, or the problem occurs before or after 12 degree twilight, the time lost should be reported as 0.
-    - As soon as science time begins however, the clock starts ticking.
+  When potential on-sky science time begins, the time loss starts accumulating.
-- If the problem happens during bad weather, or no observing is taking place, there is no need to deduct for time loss.
-- It is better to overestimate than to underestimate.
-Sky time is very valuable - emphasize the importance to address problems in this way.
+- In the event the time loss is not well calculated, it is preferred to provide an overestimate rather than to underestimate.

 .. _fault-reporting-Filling-Out-Night-Logs: